haddocking/haddocking.github.io/news/_posts/2016-06-23-Three-successful-HADDOCK-workshops-in-a-row.md

 image:
   feature:
 ---
 No less than three HADDOCK tutorials have been given in the last three weeks in Italy.
-The first one took place at the [University of Cagliari](http://www.unica.it/pub/english/), [Department of Physics](http://www.dsf.unica.it) early June, sponsored by [Sardinie Richerce](http://www.sardegnaricerche.it).
+The first one took place at the [University of Cagliari](http://www.unica.it/pub/english/), [Department of Physics](http://www.dsf.unica.it) early June, sponsored by [Sardegna Ricerche](http://www.sardegnaricerche.it).

 <figure align="center">
     <img src="/images/posts/HADDOCK-tutorial-Cagliari.png">